ch-stark/argocdpoliciesblog/blog.md

    This overview had the purpose to explain why it is a good idea to use Policies together with `GitOpsOperator/ArgoCD`.
 Both      approaches can heavily benefit from each other.
 Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
 It can be even seen as a `ArgoCD extension to Governance`.
 You get all the great benefits highlighted above out of the box.
-   Both `sites` will provide further features in the future like enhanced `Operator` or `Dependency` Management and we think of further integration possibilities.
+   Both `sites` will provide further features in the future like enhanced `Operator` Management and we think of further integration possibilities.
 We would love to get your feedback and thoughts on this topic.